If you read the ingredient list of your average flu vaccine, you may notice words like formaldehyde, polysorbate 80, and thimerosal.

-- Inactivated influenza vaccines contain flu viruses that have been killed so they can’t cause the flu.
+- Inactivated influenza vaccines that contain flu viruses that have been killed, so they can’t cause the flu.

-- Live influenza vaccine (LAIV or FluMist) nasal spray contains a live, but weakened form of the virus.
+- Live influenza vaccine (LAIV or FluMist) nasal sprays that contain a live but weakened form of the virus.

-Here are some of the ingredients you’ll find in the flu vaccine:
+Here are some ingredients you’ll find in the flu shot:

 Vaccine manufacturers add the preservative thimerosal to multidose vaccine vials.
-Thimerosal prevents dangerous bacteria and fungi from getting into the vial with each use.
+Thimerosal helps prevent and kill dangerous bacteria and fungi in the vial.